-In 2016, the chosen native wildflower is the Northern rattlesnake-master (Eryngium yuccifolium).
+In 2019, the chosen native wildflower is the Narrow-Leaf Mountain Mint.

 (Keep reading to see how anyone – anywhere – can get these free seeds in the Southeast.)

 The Garden Club of North Carolina, along with the North Carolina Botanical Garden, promotes the use of native plantings in home gardens.
-Native flowers and plants are adapted to the local region, requiring less water and fertilizer and using less pesticides.
+Native flowers and plants are adapted to the local region.
+So they require less water and fertilizer and using less pesticides.
 It’s a win-win for everyone.

 They choose a flower based on its native characteristics – and also how viable it is to get thousands of seeds for distribution to the public.

 Home gardeners who think they might have a black thumb could be happily surprised when they try planting native plants and seeds, instead.

 The 2016 North Carolina Wildflower of the Year certainly has a scary name.
 And it’s nickname of button snakeroot doesn’t sound more appealing.

 However, this unique prairie species can be a stunning addition to your home garden.
 It has texture and colors different than what you’ll normally find.

 Even better?
 It’s tough leaves and flowers are somewhat deer and rabbit resistant, yet the blooms are perfect for a pollinator garden, attracting butterflies.

 Resembling a yucca plant, the plant has strap-like blueish green leaves and one single upright flowering stalk.
 This native plant adapted to the eastern and central United States will be a conversation piece among gardeners.